deepset-ai/haystack/README.rst

 The performance of **modern Question Answering Models** (BERT, ALBERT ...) has seen drastic improvements within the last year enabling many new opportunities for finding information more efficiently.
 However, those models are usually designed to find answers within rather small text passages. **Haystack let's you scale QA models** to large collections of documents!

-Haystack is designed in a modular way and is tightly integrated with the `FARM <https://github.com/deepset-ai/FARM>`_ framework for training QA models.
+Haystack is designed in a modular way and let's you use any QA models trained with  `FARM <https://github.com/deepset-ai/FARM>`_ or `Transformers <https://github.com/huggingface/transformers>`_.

 Swap your models easily from BERT to roBERTa and scale the database from dev (Sqlite) to production (PostgreSQL, elasticsearch ...).

 Core Features
 =============
-- **Most powerful models**: Utilize all the latest transformer based models (BERT, ALBERT roBERTa ...)
+- **Powerful models**: Utilize all the latest transformer based models (BERT, ALBERT roBERTa ...)
 - **Modular & future-proof**: Avoid technical debt.
 With haystack you can easily switch to newer models once they get published.
 - **Developer friendly**: Easy to debug, extend and modify.
 - **Scalable**: Switch from dev to production within minutes.